kozistr/kozistr.github.io/about.md

 *Machine Learning Researcher*, **Watcha**, **(2020.06.22 ~ Present)**
 - Working as a full time.
+- Developed a pipeline to recognize all tv & movie actors from the poster and still-cut images.
+  - a
-- Developed a novel sequential recommendation architecture to recommend what to watch next.
+- Developed a novel sequential recommendation architecture to recommend what content to watch next.
-  - Achieved SOTA performance compared to previous SOTA models, BERT4Rec, etc...
+  - Achieved **SOTA** performance compared to previous SOTA models (`SASRec`, `BERT4Rec`).
-- Developed Image Super Resolution model to upscale movie & tv posters, still-cuts.
+- Developed Image Super Resolution model to upscale movie & tv poster, still-cut images.
-  - Optimized the codes for fast inference time & memory-efficiency on cpu.
+  - Optimized the codes for fast `inference time` & `memory-efficiency` on *cpu*.
   - In internal evaluation (qualitative evaluation by the designers), it catches details better & handles higher resolution & takes a little time.

 *Machine Learning Engineer*, **Rainist**, **(2019.11.11 ~ 2020.06.19)**